lucky7xz/pyCura/README.md

 print(df)
 ```

-## Philosophy & Roadmap
+## Roadmap

-We believe that **data literacy** is essential in the digital era, and are committed to prividing an accessible way for everyone to learn about data, regardless of background or prior programming knowledge.
+We believe that **data literacy** is essential in the digital era, and are committed to prividing an accessible way for everyone to learn about data.
 Our goal is to provide **three levels of interface**, so that users can engage in the way that best matches their skills and needs:

-1. **[TODO]: TBA :** Designed for beginners—no programming or JSON knowledge required.
+1. **[TODO]: TBA :** Designed for beginners—no programming required.
 Users can run pre-build pipelines, verify results, and interact with their data in an approachable, guided environment.

-2. **JSON, CLI & Regular Expressions:** For intermediate users who are comfortable with configuration files and command-line operations.
-This level enables writing parameterized pipelines, for reproducibility and automation, empowering users to build robust workflows.
+2. **JSON, TOML, CLI & Regular Expressions:** For intermediate users who are comfortable with configuration files.
+This level enables writing parameterized pipelines.

 3. **Python, Polars, SQL and Custom Modules:** For advanced users and developers.
-The modular codebase allows for easy customization—users can write their own modules, extend functionality, and fully integrate the toolkit into larger systems.
+The modular codebase allows for easy customization—users can write their own modules and use them in pyCura pipelines.

-Our commitment is to **ensure everyone can use pyCura**—and that everyone who does, will gain experience that is **universally applicable**, not just limited to this product.
+Our commitment is to **ensure everyone can use pyCura**—and that everyone who does, will gain experience that is **applicable universally**, not just limited to this product.

 ### MUST

 - [x] Allow for programmatic json config files
+- [x] Allow for programmatic toml config files
 - [ ] Rework cura.py
   - [ ] simplify json synatx
   - [ ] simplify -value routing
-- [x] Allow for programmatic toml config files
 - [ ] Research out-of-ram Issue with polars >v1.26
 - [ ] Easy interface (GUI) ideas
+  - [ ] bubble table with touch typing
 - [ ] Query support

 - [ ] Enable support for